feder-lang/feder-ref/src/syntax_caps.md

 - **Value**: Cast to r-value or R-Value type (functions).
 - **Unique**: Ensure there's no other semantic named the same in the current context (works only with named semantics).
+- **Var**: Used in function return-type for returning a handle to a variable.

 Two *id*s of the same type aren't allowed in *caps*.

 Examples:

+Unique:
 ```
 class Person
   // Private modify function